Dynatrace-APAC/dynatrace-apac.github.io/workshops/ac.md

 ### Build a pipeline

-Once you logged in, mouseover "DeploySockShop" in the list, click on the down arrow and select "Build Now"
+Once you logged in, mouseover "<b>DeploySockShop</b>" in the list, click on the down arrow and select "<b>Build Now</b>"

 ![Jenkins-Setup](assets/jenkins-1.png)

 This process will take about 1-2 mins so we will let it run.

-Once finished, you can click on "DeploySockshop" again and see the various stages of the pipeline build.
+Once finished, you can click on "<b>DeploySockshop</b>" again and see the various stages of the pipeline build.

 ![Jenkins-Setup](assets/jenkins-2.png)